waylonli/SEKA/README.md

         "synthetic": "projections/adaptive/synthetic/Qwen3-8B-Base_0.2mindiff_pos_svd.pt"
       }
       ```
-      These keys must match the intents you supply at inference time.
+      These keys must match the experts you supply at inference time.
    3. Enable AdaSEKA with `--adaptive-seka` and point to the config via `--adaptive-expert-path adaseka_config.json` when you launch an evaluation.

 ### 3. Run a benchmark